bertilmuth/requirementsascode/README.md

 ```
 To customize the behavior when the runner reacts to a message, use `modelRunner.handleWith()` (example [here](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns)).

-By default, if a message's class is not declared in the model, the runner consumes it silently.
+By default, if a message's class (or superclass) is not declared in the model, the runner consumes the message silently.
 To customize that behavior, use `modelRunner.handleUnhandledWith()`.
 If an unchecked exception is thrown in one of the handler methods and it is not handled by any
 other handler method, the runner will rethrow it.